-Breastfeeding benefits mothers with reduced blood pressure riskNovember 2nd, 2011 in Health
+Breastfeeding benefits mothers with reduced blood pressure riskNovember 2, 2011 by Deborah Braconnier in Medicine & Health / Health

 (Medical Xpress) -- While the benefits of breastfeeding for the baby are well established and some studies have shown that mothers who breastfeed have lower risks of diabetes, high cholesterol and heart disease, a new study published in the American Journal of Epidemiology shows that breastfeeding may also have another benefit for the mother.